Frequently Asked Questions (FAQ)

 Use our sound propagation calculator to calculate this for yourself.

-How to model sound level reduction
+How to model sound level propagation?

 There are many aspects to consider when modelling sound level both regarding the laws of physics and environmental effects on the sound.
 Some of the things to consider are: